 If you’re driving down the coast, the drive east into the Southern Highlands will take you through Robertson.
 And when in Robertson, the one must-visit shop is the Robertson Pie Shop (more on pies later).
 In the area, you can also walk among the treetops with Illawarra Fly’s elevated walkway and explore a temperate rainforest, which is hiding just a short walk from the town centre.

-Bowral is the largest town in the Southern Highlands and is known for its gorgeous gardens like Corbett Gardens and the Southern Highlands Botanic Gardens—both stunning places to visit in autumn—as well as gourmet tasting experiences at The Mill Courtyard or mouth-watering meals at one of its many acclaimed restaurants like Onesta Cucina, Centennial Vineyards Restaurant or BD Woodfired Pizza and Pasta.
+Bowral is the largest town in the Southern Highlands and home to heaps of things to do in the region.
+It’s known for its gorgeous gardens like Corbett Gardens and the Southern Highlands Botanic Gardens—both stunning places to visit in autumn—as well as gourmet tasting experiences at The Mill Courtyard or mouth-watering meals at one of its many acclaimed restaurants like Onesta Cucina, Centennial Vineyards Restaurant or BD Woodfired Pizza and Pasta.

-In Bowral, you’ll also find the museum dedicated to the one and only Donald Bradman, plenty of clothing boutiques as well as troves of antique treasures, galleries and designer homewares.
+In Bowral, you’ll also find the Bradman Museum and the International Cricket Hall of Fame, plenty of clothing boutiques as well as troves of antique treasures, galleries and designer homewares.

 The rural centre of the Highlands, Moss Vale, has quickly become an urban centre featuring plenty of boutique and craft shops that even celebrities have been spotted in.
 There’s Suzie Anderson Home as well as Hunter & Gatherer Collections for a range of homewares you won’t find anywhere else.